ntr1x/ggcode-mdbook/src/about/TERMINOLOGY.md

 # Terminology

 We conceptualize the application development process as a superposition of code and configuration blocks.
 Some of them are huge, and sometimes it is not so trivial to reproduce these blocks manually.
-In this case we roll them down in archives called scrolls.
+In this case we roll them down in archives called `scrolls`.
 Later you can read and apply the content of these archives just like a fairy tale wizard reading spells from his magical scrolls.

 Reading our documentation, you will encounter several concepts described in the list below.